ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 2. Enroll merchant with /v2/merchant POST.
 3. Retrieve and save provided "merchant_id" and "api_key".
 4. You may check on the status of the enrollment by calling GET /v2/merchant?merchant_id={MERCHANT_ID} or wait for the webhook to be called.

-5. After merchant enrollment is completed (up to five business days), batches can be submitted via the /v2/batch POST.
+Once merchant enrollment is completed, you may submit batches and/or subscriptions.

+## Batches

+1. Submit a batch of Visa, Mastercard, and Discover cards via the /v2/batch POST.
 Save the provided "batch_id".
-6. Check batch status with GET /batch?batch_id={BATCH_ID} or wait for the callback that the batch has been completed.
+2. Check batch status with GET /v2/batch?batch_id={BATCH_ID} or wait for the callback that the batch has been completed.
 The webhook call will provide an "event_id".
-7. When the batch status is complete, retrieve the results with GET /batch/results?batch_id={BATCH_ID}&event_id={EVENT_ID}.
+3. When the batch status is complete, retrieve the results with GET /v2/batch/results?batch_id={BATCH_ID}&event_id={EVENT_ID}.
 Batches take approximately 5 business days to complete.
 You may omit the "event_id" if you are polling for results and are calling this API after the batch status is completed.

+## Subscriptions

+1. Submit a subscription request of American Express cards via the /v2/subscribe POST.
+2. When an update for one or more of those cards is available, a webhook will be called with an "event_id".
+3. Retrieve the results via /v2/subscription/results?event_id={EVENT_ID}.

 Each batch may consist of up to 10,000 card numbers.
 There is no limit on the number of consecutive batch submissions.
 Inquiries may return one of six responses: updated_card, updated_expiry, no_match, valid, contact, or contact_closed.
 If the response is updated_card or updated_expiry, the updated card information is returned.
 Otherwise, one of the other four status types is returned.
 Some card inquiries do not result in any status type.
 This generally means the card is valid.